 - Membership Contact: The corporate membership contact is the liaison between NASCIO and your company.
-NASCIO staff will communicate with you regarding your membership questions, conference information & opportunities, annual dues, company listings, etc.
+NASCIO staff will communicate with you regarding your membership questions, conference information and opportunities, annual dues, and company listings.

 - Business Development Contact: The company representative listed for this role in the membership should have U.S.-wide responsibility for relationship management and business development in the state government channel for the company.
 They are the contact posted for the online corporate profile, as well as the primary contact for representation on the NASCIO Corporate Leadership Council.
 This corporate contact is responsible and will be held accountable for company adherence to the NASCIO corporate member policy and code of practice.